ocaml-ppx/ppxlib/ann.md

 segfault kind have accidentally been introduced and detected much later.

-Once we have droppped everything that doesn't fit in the purpose of the project, what will remain will be pretty simple, coherent and easy to maintain.
+Once we have dropped everything that doesn't fit in the purpose of the project, what will remain will be pretty simple, coherent and easy to maintain.